ososuna/email-api/README.md

-# Spring Book
+# Email API
-Email API with Java Spring
+✉️ Email API with Java Spring

 ## What is this?
 A Simple Email API